Lab 7. Time Series Proportional Symbols

 });

-• The data doesn't show up on the map at this point.
+• The data won't show up on the map at this point.
 We will define how to draw the data in the following steps.

-• We first define a function to process the data to acquire the timestamps (the year columns) and the maximum and minimum population values to be used for creating the legend (extra credit question).
+• We first define a function to process the data to acquire the timestamps (the year columns) and the maximum and minimum population values to be used for creating the legend.

 Add the function below (you may name the function differently) following the loading data portion: